Rails-Designer/perron-site/app/content/resources/render.md

 type: snippet
 title: Render.com
 description: Add a render.yaml file with build configuration for your Perron static site generator on Render.com.
+about: "Render is a unified cloud platform for hosting static sites, web services, and databases.
+Automatic Git deployments, free SSL, global CDN, and zero-DevOps infrastructure with native Docker support."
 category: deployment
 order: 4
 ---